VolpeUSDOT/OST_StreetlightData/README.md

   + Produces crash rate calculations using FHWA methodology for intersections, using vehicle counts as the denominator
   + Produces plots and analysis of crash rates for bicyclists, pedestrians, and vehicles for a given study year (2018 or 2019).

 Experimental code includes `Calibrate_Bicyclists.R`, which assesses which locations with ground-truth crash data could potentially have been used for calibration of the Streetlight Data Index values for bicyclists.
-Additional code was written in Python in the directory `code_v0`, which is kept as reference but was not used in generating the report.